iotaledger/hornet/documentation/docs/faq.md

 ## What is HORNET?

-HORNET is a community driven IOTA full node.
-It is written in Go which makes it lightweight and fast.
+HORNET is a powerful, easy to install IOTA node software written in Go.
+It provides the full node capabilities including full support of the Chrysalis network update.

 ## Does HORNET Run on the Mainnet?